stennety/mywebsite/_posts/2020-03-28-the-corona-cles-of-narnia-week-3.md

 # Projects

-I organized the crap out of my photo library.
+I organized my photo library, which was a Herculean endeavor.
 I have about 35,000 photos that I've been meaning to get onto iCloud, and finally got around to deleting enough of them to make that viable.
 I also uploaded a bunch of them to Google Photos.
 I got my parents a Nest Hub for Christmas and added some photos to their album as well so they'll show up when my parents are in the kitchen.
 The Nest Hub Max was on sale this week, so I ordered one for my parents, figuring it will also make it easier to video chat with them during the day sometimes.

 I installed a wall mount for my bike for convenience, since I'm riding it more often.
 It also saves me from making too many trips to the basement bike room via the elevator and catching Corona that way.